Welcome to the Beautiful Interior Valleys of BC

 You can ask your agent or business acquaintances to recommend a home inspector.
 Or, you can use the “Find An Inspector” search tool on the HIABC or BPCPA web page.
 Remember, as a professional, I work only for YOU and put your best interests first!
-HOME INSPECTORS DO NOT, NEVER HAVE - AND NEVER WILL, WORK FOR THE AGENT.
-Both agents and inspectors are professionals and each have a strict code of ethics.
+HOME INSPECTORS DO NOT, NEVER HAVE - AND NEVER WILL, WORK FOR ANY AGENT.
+Both agents and inspectors are professionals and each have a strict “Code of ethics”.

 When do I call a home inspector?

 Typically, a home inspector is contacted immediately after the contract or purchase agreement has been signed.
 Be sure there is an inspection clause in the contract, making your final purchase contingent on the findings of a home inspection.
 Ask your agent for the correct wording for the “home inspection clause”.